JokeyChen/GradeSourceChecker/README.md

 This script reads the given url webpage then find the updated time on the webpage.
 It then compares the time on GradeSource (time_on_gs) with the latest updated time in a local file called lastupdate.
 If they differ, that means GradeSource has updated the scores recently.
 The script then overwrites the lastupdate file with time_on_gs.
 Every time the script runs, it would also log the time of checking into a file called lastcheck.
 Both lastcheck and lastupdate are in the "ref/" directory.
 If there are update detected, it will then send an email to the address specified immediately.
 Information of email sending and url are stored in data file in "ref/" directory

 ## Installation
 You can install this script by simply git clone the repository.
-Then, change the perssion of setup.py as well as gs_checker.py to 744.
-You can do so by running command:
+Then, make sure the permission of setup.py and gs_checker.py is 744.
+You can check that by running command:

+	ls -l *.py
+If it shows "-rwxr--r--" for both files, you are good to go.
+Otherwise, change the mode to 744 by typing:

-	chmod 744 setup.py gs_checker.py
+	chmod 744 *.py
 After doing so, run the setup process by typing:

 	./setup.py
 And type in the information specified by the prompt. **It is your own responsibility to make sure that the information is 100% correct.
 Incorrect input will result in undefined behavior.**

 Sender's name and receiver's name are for email message only.
 They would not affect the checking process.
 Sample output is in the *Example* section.